 by undertaking various jobs.
 'Bona Drag' - boutique owners, Rentachap 'domestic chores

 undertaken' and Bona Tax Consultants were just a few of the temporary positions they

 People for whom The Bona World of Julian and Sandy

 were the first gay men they had encountered, found themselves using

 their catchphrases at work and in the pub.
-For a sample open this dictionary.
+Some are on Julian and Sandy’s own page.

 'How bona to vada your old eek again' could be roughly translated as 'How nice to